 Once you’ve decided on a reach-in size and door style, you can customize the fridge even further.
 Most of the Chefs’ Toys reach-in selection has rolling casters for easy mobility, while some are designed with solid half-doors or pass-through shelving that provides access from both sides.
-There are also reach-in freezers, which use solid metal doors to retain cold air and minimize temperature loss.
+There are also reach-in freezers and commercial fridge-freezer combos, which use solid metal doors to retain cold air and minimize temperature loss.

 Typically, reach-ins are found in the restaurant prep area, where cooks can store produce, prepared items, sauces, and other ingredients for easy access.
 In most cases, the walk-in refrigerator serves as a larger storage area, and cooks move important product from the walk-in to the reach-in to speed up the prep process.

 Next, walk-in refrigerators provide ample space for restaurants that need lots of cold storage.
 They can vary dramatically in size, from small pods to large room-sized compounds.
 With a walk-in, it’s easier to keep items refrigerated and waste less energy as you browse the storage shelves, because you can technically close the door behind you (unlike a traditional reach-in fridge).